integration code

 YP Portal

-Luckily, our local newspaper – the Fort Myers New-Press (the Fort Myers part is important here) picked up the portal, created a story, documented the efforts, and gave us a mention along with the word “web site.”
+Luckily, our local newspaper – the Fort Myers News-Press (the Fort Myers part is important here) picked up the portal, created a story, documented the efforts, and gave us a mention along with the word “website.”

 It’s important to note a few things here: